titomitto/clean-todo/lib/features/task/README.md

 ## Presentation Layer
 The presentation layer is responsible for handling the UI logic and user interactions related to tasks.
 It includes the following classes:

-- `TasksController`: a view model that exposes the tasks data to the UI.
+- `TasksController`: a controller that manages state of the tasks and exposes the tasks data to the UI.
-- `TasksScreen`: a page that displays the tasks UI.
+- `TasksScreen`: a screen that displays the tasks UI.
-- `AddTaskScreen`: a page that allows users to add a new task.
+- `AddTaskScreen`: a screen that allows users to add a new task.

 ## Dependencies